Natsoro/Markdown-exercises/Exercise1.md

     2+2=4

+Write apostrophe three times before and after code.
-Another way to do block of code is adding 4 spaces.
+Another way to do block of code is adding 4 spaces before code.

 <!-- Example of a block of code -->